DimitrijeDobrota/stellar/README.md

 To see the games played or play a game on your own checkout the profile on [lichess](https://lichess.org/@/StellarBOT), bullet, blitz and rapid challenges, ranked or casual, are accepted.

+Check out the games carried out by [CCLR](http://computerchess.org.uk/ccrl/404/) for up to date rating against other engines.

 ## Getting Started